solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 > switch network to the one you are using, You can use, localnet, devnet or
 > testnet and paste your token ID there.

-Here you can see your unknown token minted with supply, mint authority, decimals of that specific token.
-See metadata and the token mint account are the same addresses. and the keypair which created token has the metadata pointer authority.
+Here you can see your unknown token minted with supply, mint authority, and decimals of that specific token.
+See metadata and the token mint account are the same addresses.
+And the keypair which created token has the metadata pointer authority.

 > ![Token Mint Account in Solana Explorer](/assets/guides/create-tokens-metadata-extension/TokensX---1-mint-explorer.png)